burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Perform Enrichment*
 		-  Check *Perform Enrichment* check box if you want to achieve Enrichment Analysis.
 		   GLANET will accomplish Enrichment Analysis for the elements checked in Annotation Options.
-        -  Perform Enrichment With ZScores (Default)
+        -  Perform Enrichment With Z-Scores (Default)
-		-  Perform Enrichment Without ZScores
+		-  Perform Enrichment Without Z-Scores
-		-  Perform Enrichment With ZScores (Default) ranks elements w.r.t. their zScores in addition to their empirical, Bonferroni corrected and Benjamini Hochberg FDR adjusted p values.
+		-  Perform Enrichment With Z-Scores (Default) ranks elements w.r.t. their z-scores in addition to their empirical, Bonferroni corrected and Benjamini Hochberg FDR adjusted p values.
-		-  Perform Enrichment Without ZScores is recommended when you have hundreds of thousands of elements to be analysed (e.g. In case of Cell Line Based TF and KEGG Pathway Analysis).
+		-  Perform Enrichment Without Z-Scores is recommended when you have hundreds of thousands of elements to be analysed (e.g. In case of Cell Line Based TF and KEGG Pathway Analysis).
-		-  Do not check Perform Enrichment With ZScores if you have hundreds of thousands of elements and you don't have enough memory (at least 16GB)
+		-  Do not check Perform Enrichment With Z-Scores if you have hundreds of thousands of elements and you don't have enough memory (at least 16GB)

 	* *Generate Random Data Mode*
-		-  With GC and Mapability (default)
+		-  With GC and Mappability (default)
-		-  Without GC and Mapability
+		-  Without GC and Mappability

-	Choose the *Generate Random Data Mode* which can be either *With GC and Mapability* or *Without GC and Mapability*.
+	Choose the *Generate Random Data Mode* which can be either *With GC and Mappability* or *Without GC and Mappability*.
-	Default is *With GC and Mapability*.
+	Default is *With GC and Mappability*.

 	* *Multiple Testing*
 		-  Benjamini Hochberg FDR (Default)